 Another successful way to detox from Suboxone that is gaining popularity and notoriety is the rapid anesthesia method of Suboxone detox.
 The most successful and renowned process for this type of detox is the Waismann Method®.

 During the Waismann Method of rapid anesthesia for Suboxone, detox patients are carefully monitored in a private ICU room of an accredited hospital.
 During the process, the patient is anesthetized for a period of 45-90 minutes under the care of a quadruple board-certified MD and his team of medical professionals.
 This accelerated method bypasses the most uncomfortable and unbearable part of the Suboxone withdrawal symptoms.
 By the time the patient wakes up from their sleep-induced state, the worst of the withdrawal effects are over.
 They are more ready for the next phase of their treatment program.

 Suboxone withdrawal can be scary, long, and painful – often too much for many patients to endure.
-Are you or a loved one is suffering from a Suboxone addiction?
-Are you looking for an effective and fast way out?
+Are you or a loved one is suffering from this opioid’s addiction?
+Are you looking for an effective and fast Suboxone treatment?
 The Waismann Rapid Detox Method may be the best route for you.
 Sparing patients from the painful, humiliating, and time-consuming effects of long-time opiate addiction, this method of detox is the fastest, easiest, and most comfortable way to come off Suboxone in the treatment industry today.